 Will I get a copy of my insurance policy?

 You may access and download the full brochure electronically at www.uhcsr.com.
-A hard copy of the schedule of benefits is available in Student Health Services.
+A .pdf of the schedule of benefits is available from Student Health Services.

 Does the insurance use a PPO (Preferred Provider Organization)?